ADKAR Model: What Is It and How To Use It?

 You may want to replace three separate tools with Salesforce because it saves you money, but that’s not a great motivator for employees.
 Instead, present the change as something that will benefit them in their day-to-day work lives.
 In this case, Salesforce will make it easier for them to run reports, monitor customer relationships, and implement marketing strategies all in one place, saving them the trouble of using three different tools.

 When fostering desire, resistance to change is a major obstacle.
 Resistance is to be expected, but you need to understand the core reason for it.
 Are people scared that they don’t have the skills to make the change?
 Is that they are worried about how it will affect their job duties?
-Employees frustrated by the extra effort needed to learn something new?
+Are employees frustrated by the extra effort needed to learn something new?

 Once you understand the root cause of the resistance, address it head-on and, if necessary, make adjustments to your change implementation plan.